 Cook fish (and everything else) perfectly every time

-A sous vide machine like the Anova Sous Vide Precision Cooker ($149 for Bluetooth or $199 for Wi-Fi on Amazon or Anova Culinary) makes it easy to cook delicate foods like fish without worrying about overcooking and drying out.
+A sous vide machine like the Anova Precision Cooker Nano ($99, on sale for $79.00 on Anova Culinary, check price on Amazon) makes it easy to cook delicate foods like fish without worrying about overcooking and drying out.
 Simply attach the device to any pot, add water, put your ingredients in a plastic bag or sealed glass jar and press start.
 Adjust the time and temperature manually, or cook from recipes in the app.
 The best part is that you can walk away and get other things done while your healthy meal cooks, saving you time and calories.

 Cook a healthy meal while you're at work

 Home cooks have known for years that a slow cooker is a great way to save time in the kitchen.
 Just toss dinner ingredients in before you leave for work, and by the time you get home, you'll have a delicious, hot meal ready to serve.

 The programmable Crock-Pot 6.0-Quart Slow Cooker with iStir Stirring System ($69.99 on Crock-Pot, check price on Amazon) adds smarts to an already great appliance.
 Program your cooking time and once it's complete, the slow cooker will automatically shift to keeping your dinner warm.
 And if your dish requires stirring, there's a lid attachment with paddles (a general purpose paddle and a stew paddle) that will stir your food for you.

 For more versatility, the Instant Pot IP-LUX60 V3 6-Quart ($79.95 at Instant Pot, check price on Amazon) does almost everything: a pressure cooker, a slow cooker, a rice cooker, a steamer and a warmer.
 It comes with 10 preprogrammed settings and has a 24-hour timer to delay cooking, so it starts and finishes right when you want it to.